pitchmuc/aepp/docs/customerprofile.md

 2 parameters are possible for the instantiation of the class:

-* config : OPTIONAL : config object in the config module. (example : aepp.config.config_object)
+* config : OPTIONAL : mostly used to pass a ConnectObject instance that is linked to one sandbox.
 * header : OPTIONAL : header object  in the config module. (example: aepp.config.header)
+* loggingObject : OPTIONAL : A logging object that can be passed for debuging or logging elements, see [logging documentation](./logging.md)

 ## Preequisites before using the customer profile module